Could eating whatever you like, for at least some of the time, be the answer to your weight-loss woes? Surprisingly yes, read on to find out why.

 Who should follow the 80/20 rule diet?

-Moderation is at the heart of the 80/20 rule diet and this makes it a feasible approach for the majority of people because it allows for a varied, balanced diet as well as the occasional indulgence.
-The plan is less restrictive and easier to follow than many weight-loss diets and for this reason it fits seamlessly into most lifestyles.
+Moderation is essential, making it a feasible approach for most people because it allows for a balanced diet with the occasional indulgence.
+The plan is less restrictive and easier to follow than many weight-loss diets so fits into most lifestyles.

-If you dislike strict dieting rules, counting calories, carbs or points and you don’t want to work out how to balance macronutrients then this approach may be the one for you.
-Similarly, if you are not watching your weight but just want a balanced approach to eating, then the 80/20 plan may be the answer.
+If you dislike strict dieting, counting calories or carbs then this approach may be for you.
+Similarly, if you are not watching your weight but want a balanced approach to eating, then the 80/20 plan may be the answer.

 Does the 80/20 rule diet work?

-It’s important to emphasise that the plan is not technically a weight-loss plan, but some weight loss may be experienced if you adopt sustained healthy eating changes.
+It’s important to emphasise this is not technically a weight-loss plan, but some weight loss may be experienced.
 Whether you lose weight on the 80/20 diet will depend on your starting point and how you adapt your original eating patterns.

 Is the 80/20 rule diet healthy?
 A nutritionist’s view…

-The 80/20 rule diet offers a flexible, realistic and sustainable eating pattern.
-Unlike a ‘diet’ it allows you to flex how and what you eat to work with life’s inevitable set-backs, your social commitments and lifestyle.
-Because there is no list of specified foods, the diet can be adapted to fit within dietary restrictions and your own food preferences.
+The 80/20 rule diet offers a flexible, realistic and sustainable way of eating.
+Unlike a strict diet, it allows for life’s inevitable setbacks, as well as your social commitments and lifestyle.
+Because there is no list of specified foods, it can be adapted to fit within your own preferences.

-Maintaining a healthy weight is a life-long process, there is no quick fix so it’s important to find a pattern of eating that works for you.
-The 80/20 rule diet may help you develop new habits and practices that support a predominantly healthy diet whilst enjoying some treats and dietary indiscretions.
-The key to success is to establish the foundation (80 per cent) of your diet using whole foods, preferably unprocessed, such as wholegrains, vegetables, fruit, nuts, seeds and lean sources of protein such as beans, pulses, fish, meat and dairy foods.
-In addition to this include plenty of hydrating fluids, that are unsweetened.
+Maintaining a healthy weight is a life-long process, there is no quick fix so it’s important to find something that works for you.
+The 80/20 rule diet may help you develop new healthy habits – the key to success is to establish the foundation (80 per cent) using whole foods, preferably unprocessed, such as wholegrains, vegetables, fruit, nuts, seeds and lean sources of protein such as beans, fish, meat and dairy.
+Remember to include plenty of hydrating fluids.
 Once you have established this base you can enjoy the flexibility that the plan offers.

 Discover more like this...